vega/vega-lite/site/docs/square.md

 ### Scatterplot with Square

-Here are some examples of scatter plots with `square`:
+Here are an example scatter plot with `square` marks:

 <span class="vl-example" data-name="square"></span>